 The result was a serious wine, Zinfandel being one of the most alcoholic California reds, perfect for contemplating some of life’s more mournful truths in the witching hours.

 The name, Small Hours, is in tribute to those characteristics, a reference to Frank Sinatra’s classic album, “In the Wee Small Hours,” a musical catharsis released shortly after his infamous breakup with Ava Gardner.

 The label itself is an homage to the classic cover art from that album, with mirrored colors, fonts, tone, and lights.
 Even the wardrobe and attitude reflect Frankie’s tilted fedora and almost-forgotten cigarette.

 Sanders and his co-creator, artist Dave Griffin, ensured the authenticity, even going so far as to consult with legendary Capitol Record’s executive art director from the era, Jim Silke.

 The result, as you can see, is striking.

 Setting the scene

-Small Hours is also notable as the first Traveling Vineyard wine to be featured in Corked the comic, a wine-based comic strip, brainchild of Sanders and Griffin.
+The first vintage, our 2012 Small Hours Lodi Zinfandel, is also notable as the first Traveling Vineyard wine to be featured in Corked the comic, a wine-based comic strip, brainchild of Sanders and Griffin.

 Corked the comic follows the misadventures of the denizens of the fictional Isinglas Cellars.
 The Small Hours label in particular features winemaker Punt Tomas, whose long-standing love of the tasting room manager, Chenin Meunier, has once again proven unrequited.